Bosutinib

 Effects on the liver

-Bosutinib may affect how your liver works.
-There is more risk of this in the first 3 months of taking bosutinib.
-Your doctor will take regular blood samples to check how well your liver is working during that time.
+This treatment may affect how your liver works.
+There is more risk of this within the first 3 months of taking bosutinib.
+You will have regular blood tests to check how well your liver is working during that time.

 Effects on the kidneys

-This treatment can affect how your kidneys work.
+This treatment can affect how the kidneys work.
 You will have blood tests to check how well your kidneys are working.
-Tell your doctor or nurse if you have blood in your urine (pee) or you are passing urine less than usual.
+Contact the hospital on the 24-hour number if you:

 Tumour lysis syndrome (TLS)